xster/flutter-wiki/Flutter-on-Windows.md

-Flutter on Windows is brand-new. **Expect some sharp edges when you try it out.** If you experience any issues, please file a [bug on GitHub](https://github.com/flutter/flutter/issues/new).
+If you experience any issues, please file a [bug on GitHub](https://github.com/flutter/flutter/issues/new).
 For Windows-related issues, feel free to mention "@goderbauer" in your bug report.

 ## Known Issues On Windows
 * The `flutter test` command is not supported ([#8516](https://github.com/flutter/flutter/issues/8516))